 At Lynch Hill School Primary Academy we endeavour to recognise the children’s individual and collective achievements.
 We firmly believe it is important to celebrate success inside and outside of school, and to give recognition as well as reinforce good behaviour.
-We also encourage personal development and goal setting, whether it is through our ‘Be The Best You Can Be’ scheme, or through our various rewards systems.
+We also encourage personal development and goal setting, whether it is by following our strap line ‘Aim High, Work Hard, Care Deeply’, or through our various rewards systems.

 The positive reinforcement of good behaviour is a high priority at Lynch Hill.
 We also want to develop our pupils as mature, thoughtful and independent learners.
-We stand firmly by our ethos and believe that Lynch Hill is A ROARING SUCCESS because pupils are given so many opportunities to work towards personal goals or targets, and to experience success both individually and collaboratively.
+We stand firmly by our ethos and believe in our strapline ‘Aim High, Work hard, Care deeply’ because pupils are given so many opportunities to work towards personal goals or targets, and to experience success both individually and collaboratively.
 Achievements are recognised and celebrated in many ways.

 Good Day Tickets:

 All pupils in Key Stage 1 and Key Stage 2 work to earn Good Day Tickets each day they are in school.
 If they have completed tasks (including homework), behaved well both in class and in the playground, and displayed a positive attitude, their homework diaries will be stamped.
-Bronze, silver and gold awards are given for the number collected in a term (20 = Bronze, 40 = Silver and 60 = Gold), from which names are displayed on a roll of honour board.
-Children who have achieved their gold award will receive a small prize at the end of term.
+Children who have collected a considerable number of good day tickets will receive their ‘Certificate of Achievement’ alongside a small prize at the end of term.

-Each week teachers will nominate pupils in their class who are deserving of an Principal’s Award or a Praise Award.
+Each week teachers will nominate pupils in their class who are deserving of Headteacher’s Award or a Praise Award.
 The pupil’s name – and the reason for receiving the award – will be read out in a celebratory assembly and they are presented with a special sticker.
-Their names will then feature on the weekly newsletter and parents will receive a personalised text message explaining why we are so proud of their child.
+Their names will also feature on the weekly newsletter.

 Bonus Points and Significant Achievement Awards: